 The rocks around us come in all shades of colours: brown, grey, greenish, red, violet.
 Some of the rock layers are twisted and folded – proof that they were once the bottom of a huge sea, the Tethys Sea, which, aeons ago, covered this area.
 About 60 million years ago, the continental plate with the landmass that is today the Indian Subcontinent, drifted north to collide with the Asiatic continental plate, uplifting the hardened sediments on the sea bottom to form the Himalaya and surrounding mountain ranges.

 Not that I have any appetite.
 A splitting headache, nausea, and a galloping pulse are sure symptoms of AMS (Acute Mountain Sickness), a condition caused by lack of oxygen in your body.
-Today, we have ascended from 1,800 to over 4,000 metres altitude, and the air here contains only about two thirds of the amount of oxygen as at sea level.
+Today, we have ascended from 1,800 to over 4,000 m altitude, and the air here contains only about two thirds of the amount of oxygen as at sea level.
 The best cure is to descend, but this is not possible at present.

 As if AMS was not enough, I also get diarrhoea.
 I almost crawl to the tiny toilet building, which has low walls and no roof.
 This means that during your business you can admire an incredibly starry sky.
 However, I am not able to appreciate stars or anything else.
 I swallow a couple of painkillers and creep into my sleeping bag.
 Throughout the night, I am extremely uncomfortable, my heart pounding.
 The night seems endless, as I am disturbed by other tourists, who discuss similar symptoms, and by speeding trucks.

-For many years, the Tibetans regarded the Tenth Panchen Lama, Gonpo Tseten, as a renegade, who co-operated with the Chinese authorities.
+For many years, the Tibetans regarded the 10th Panchen Lama, Gonpo Tseten, as a renegade, who co-operated with the Chinese authorities.
 In 1982, after 19 years of house arrest in Beijing, he was finally allowed to visit Lhasa.
 Here he made a public speech in Jokhang, the most sacred of all Tibetan temples, saying: “There is only one human being worthy of occupying this throne: His Holiness the Dalai Lama.”
 After these words, he once again rose to honour and dignity among the Tibetans, and in his hometown Shigatse thousands of people gathered to pay tribute to him.
 The Chinese authorities, however, were furious, and the Panchen Lama was severely punished for his ‘reactionary’ speech.

 We follow a group of friendly pilgrims around the complex.
 Many have come from far away, travelling for days to reach Tashilhunpo.
 They are clad in thick woollen clothes and wear felt shoes, made from goat hair.
-The married women wear a thick apron around their waist, made from three pieces of woven cloth, sown together, one above the other.
+The married women wear a thick apron around their waist, made from three pieces of woven cloth, sown together lengthwise, one above the other.
 In front of each Buddha statue, the pilgrims make small offerings of barley, tsampa, or money.

 Before visiting the sanctum sanctorum, merit is gained by circumambulating the entire temple complex along a route, called kora, which is several kilometres long.
 Some pilgrims prostrate all the way, lying down and stretching their arms in front of them, as far as they can reach.
 On this spot, they place their rosary, after which they get up, walking the few steps to the rosary, and prostrate again – repeating this procedure countless times.
 Devout pilgrims travel in this way from their home village to a temple, often being on the road for years.
 During their pilgrimage, other pilgrims, or resident farmers, will feed them.